 Attract more customers with a lower rate

-Employment standards laws set basic level of rights for employees, such as hours of work, overtime, vacation, statutory holidays, notice of termination, etc. Some employers provide more benefits, but no one can agree to work for less than the minimum rules.
+Employment standards laws set a basic level of rights for employees, such as hours of work, overtime, vacation, statutory holidays, notice of termination, etc. Some employers provide more benefits, but no one can agree to work for less than the minimum rules.

 Approximately 90% of Manitoba workplaces fall under the Manitoba Employment Standards Code.
 A great place to start is the Manitoba Employment Standards Branch.

-Bill 20 received Royal Assent on June 4, 2018 and has made the following changes.
+In Manitoba, Bill 20 received Royal Assent on June 4, 2018 and has made the following changes.

 As of June 4, 2018, Parental Leave is 63 weeks instead of 37 weeks.
 For parents whose child came into their care before June 4, 2018, the leave remains 37 weeks.

-Employees must take the leave in one continuous period, Employees, who have taken maternity leave and also wish to take parental leave, must do so immediately following the maternity leave, unless the employer agrees to a different arrangement.
+Employees must take the leave in one continuous period.
+Employees, who have taken maternity leave and also wish to take parental leave, must do so immediately following the maternity leave, unless the employer agrees to a different arrangement.